pwighton/ci-qms/SOP-012--Internal_and_External_Audit_Procedure.md

-This Standard Operating Procedure (SOP) establishes the systematic approach for planning, conducting, reporting, and following up on internal and external audits of *clinical investigations* and quality system processes at __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for planning, conducting, reporting, and following up on internal and external audits of *observational studies* and quality system processes at __NewInstitue__.
 It ensures independent verification of compliance with protocols, procedures, GCP, and regulatory requirements.

 ## 2.0 SCOPE

-This procedure applies to all audit activities related to __NewInstitue__ *clinical investigations* and QMS processes.
+This procedure applies to all audit activities related to __NewInstitue__ *observational studies* and QMS processes.

 Audit findings requiring systemic correction are managed under [SOP-011: Corrective and Preventive Action Procedure](SOP-011--Corrective_and_Preventive_Action_Procedure.md).